agilov/yii2-seo-behavior/README.md

 ## Patterns

-You can use patterns in values and replace it will replaced with some model properties, application config property, application parameter or view parameter type will defined by prefixes.
+You can use patterns in values and it will replaced with some model properties, application config property, application parameter or view parameter type will defined by prefixes.

 **Model Attribute**